The 8 Best Books for Parenting Toddlers

 If you haven’t heard of the SIFT method, this book does a really great job of breaking that down for you.
 In fact, I think everyone should know and use the SIFT method for helping to understand and process tense situations.

-Even though this book isn’t specifically geared towards toddlers, I think it is one of the best books for parenting toddlers.
+Even though this book isn’t specifically geared toward toddlers, I think it is one of the best books for parenting toddlers.
 These are the kinds of skills we need to be teaching kids when they are young and moldable.

 By Dr. Laura Markham

 Figuring out how to be a peaceful parent might be something you never thought you’d do.
 What does it mean to be a peaceful parent anyway, and how is that going to affect your child?
 The reality is that you, as a parent, are teaching your kiddo most of what they know.
-That means you’re teaching them how to behave properly and handle situations in a way that leads to a positive outcome.
+That means you’re teaching them how to behave properly and handle situations in a way that leads to a positive outcome, and this book wants to talk all about that.

 If you’re looking for the best books for parenting, but you aren’t willing to work on yourself, you might be missing the point.
-One of the first things you have to do sometimes in dealing with a situation is looking at yourself first.
+One of the first things you have to do sometimes in dealing with a situation is to look at yourself first.
 It’s critical that you, as your child’s parent, are emotionally healthy and taking care of yourself.
 You cannot teach these skills to your child unless YOU manage to do them successfully on a regular basis.

 One common tie between all of these books is the importance of communication.
 It’s important that you take the time to listen to and connect with your child.
 A lot of times, the reason your children are acting out is that they want your attention.
 All of it!

 Your role as a parent is to teach and guide your child.
 It can be hard to channel your inner teacher when your inner disciplinarian wants to kick in.
 Rather than correct all the time, it’s important that you teach your child the proper way of handling situations.